etalab/transport-site/README.md

 ## Configuring OAuth to work with demo.data.gouv.fr

-By default the development configuration is very simple and only allow the most basic scenarios.
+By default the development configuration is very simple and only allows the most basic scenarios.

 If you need to login via `demo.data.gouv.fr`, follow these steps: